-Basel III also contains counter-cyclical elements, including rules requiring the maintenance of "capital conservation" and "countercyclical capital" buffers.
+Basel III also contains counter-cyclical elements, including rules requiring the maintenance of "capital conservation" and "counter-cyclical capital" buffers.
 The capital conservation buffer comes into play when a bank's portfolio of loans grows relatively rapidly so that the bank begins to approach the minimum capital ratio.
 It then requires that the bank use its profits to rebuild the buffer rather than distribute them to shareholders or as staff bonuses (BCBS 2011, 55), which was not a requirement before 2008.
 The buffer will apply when the capital ratio enters a range that is 2.5% above the actual minimum allowed.
 It will be phased in between 2016 and 2019.

-In addition to the global conservation buffer, there will be national countercyclical capital buffers, which will be set by authorities in each country according to domestic analyses of the credit cycle (BCBS 2011, 57ff, EU Directive 2013/36/EU paragraph 80, 81 for the European regulation).
+In addition to the global conservation buffer, there will be national counter-cyclical capital buffers, which will be set by authorities in each country according to domestic analyses of the credit cycle (BCBS 2011, 57ff, EU Directive 2013/36/EU paragraph 80, 81 for the European regulation).
 The intention is to slow the growth of lending during booms by requiring banks to hold additional equity capital at those times - more precisely, to remain further above the core minimum capital ratio - and encourage lending during bad times by reducing the required capital buffer.

 A further development with respect to the permitted leverage of banks is important.
-The Basel Committee is encouraging the development of an accounting standard which allows forward-looking loan loss provisioning (BCBS 2011, 5, Wezel et al. 2012), such that a buffer for loan losses will be accumulated without the need for loan impairments already to have taken place.
-The introduction of this measure will then lead to greater loan loss provisioning of banks before loan losses occur, increasing the resilience of the system and through the deduction of these funds from equity reducing the amount of equity which banks can operate on.
-The International Accounting Standards Board (IASB) is currently developing such a standard, to be released in spring 2014.
+The Basel Committee is encouraging the development of an accounting standard which allows forward-looking loan loss provisioning (BCBS 2011, 5, Wezel et al. 2012), such that a buffer for loan losses will be accumulated without the need to formally acknowledge that loan impairments already have taken place.
+The introduction of this measure will then lead to greater loan loss provisioning of banks before loan losses occur, increasing the resilience of the system and through the deduction of these funds from available equity, reducing the amount of equity which banks can operate on.
+The International Accounting Standards Board (IASB) has just published IAS 9 in July 2014, seeking to deal with these matters.
 What will be important with respect to the international accounting rule changes is the degree of consistency between the American Accounting Rules and the International Accounting Rules (regarding current differences in the proposed standards, see Grant Thornton 2013).
 Differences in accounting rules had been a major impediment to better harmonized prudential regulation before the crisis (Thiemann 2014) and the FSB rightly criticizes the delay in convergence (FSB 2013e, 2).

 These measures in particular seek to be counter-cyclical.
 Allowing national regulators to adjust their capital requirements to national circumstances is a great improvement to the one-size-fits-all for all time approach practiced before the crisis.
 However, it will be faced with the problem of competitiveness concerns across countries (as in the earliest days of the BCBS) as well as the problem of dampening economic growth spurts.
 Therefore, application of these national measures should be monitored by public advocates seeking to press for prudence, especially in boom times.
-The financial industry will tend to resist counter-cyclical regulation in good times, as it is making large profits and so will politicians with short-term incentives; therefore public opinion could be an important counterweight regarding the sufficient capitalization of banks in order to deal with cyclical downturns.
+The financial industry will tend to resist counter-cyclical regulation in good times, as it is making large profits and so will politicians with shortterm incentives; therefore public opinion could be an important counterweight regarding the sufficient capitalization of banks in order to deal with cyclical downturns.

-Addressing liquidity problems
+3.2 Addressing liquidity problems